 Observe function execution

 Let’s dig deeper into the behavior of our AI service when we ran the query by looking at the Inferences page.
 You can see the step-by-step inference process and the inputs and outputs of the model at each step of your function.
-We can see in this case, it took Llama 4.4 seconds to reply to the prompt.
+After invoking the Meta Llama model from the function code, we can see the function execution.
+In this case, it took Llama 4.4 seconds to reply to the prompt.
 We can also see the parameters on both the inputs and outputs.

 {